SPEAK VISUALLY Receive practical tips on how to

 One of the most common mistakes non-designers make with their slides is filling them with bullet points and large blocks of text.
 This is a distraction to your audience since they will either choose to listen to your words or read the points on your slide, but they cannot do both at the same time.

-Rather than use your presentation as a sort of teleprompter, why not create visual slides that reinforce the words coming from your mouth, instead of repeating them?
+Rather than use your presentation as a sort of teleprompter, why not create a visual presentation design that reinforce the words coming from your mouth, instead of repeating them?

 To get a ton of free practical and simple tricks to make your slides more visual, simply click on the Download button below to get a free 120-page visual guide for non-designers.